 In reality, it is easy to create cool fisheye photos that aren’t just for fun.
 If you’re not convinced, these 20+ striking examples of fisheye photography will change your mind.

-1. Fisheye Portraiture: Go Beyond The Classic Shot
+1. Fisheye Photos: Go Beyond The Classic Shot With Portraiture

 One of the classic fisheye shots is a portrait from above.
 Because of the lens distortions, what you get is a person with a large head and tiny feet.